yourpurebredpuppy logo

 Whatever their type, English Setters tend to be the mildest-mannered of the three setter breeds (English, Irish, and Gordon).

-They are very sociable dogs who must not be left alone all day without the company of people or other pets, else destructiveness may result.
+These very sociable dogs should not be left alone all day without the company of people or other pets, else barking and destructiveness may result.

 English Setters have an obstinate streak that takes the form of resistance rather than wild disobedience.
 If pushed too hard, they'll simply brace their legs and refuse to walk.
-You must be persistent, but never heavy-handed.
+Your corrections must be persistent and consistent, but never heavy-handed.

 If you want a dog who...